LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     }
     ```

-1. Generate and specify values for the follow JWT body keys:
+1. Now you want to generate and specify values for the follow JWT body keys:

     * issuer ('iss'): the client ID that is generated when you register an API client.
     * subject ('sub'): the email address of the user who will use the bearer token for authentication.